ezEngine/docs-src/pages/docs/graphics/meshes/mesh-asset.md

 * `Mesh Simplification`: How strongly to attempt to simplify the mesh.

 * `Max Simplification Error`: How much the mesh may change during simplification.
-A higher error theshold may allow for stronger simplification.
+A higher error threshold may allow for stronger simplification.

+* `Normal Weight`: How strongly surface normals influence the simplification.
+A higher value preserves normal variation better, which is useful for meshes with hard edges or baked normal detail, but may result in less aggressive triangle reduction.
+The default value of `0.5` balances geometry and normal preservation.

 * `Aggressive Simplification`: If enabled, the mesh simplification may throw away even more quality to reach the maximum simplification.